Expanding Beyond Genocide: Call for Submissions

 Project organizer Amy Fagin is working with an Arts Awards Advisory Council with expertise in genocide studies, art expression, exhibition practices, communications, and outreach and we are in the first stages of drafting the structure of the jury pool, participating institutions, and finalizing the list of case studies representing the artworks to be added to the existing exhibition.

-Submission window for the first contest opens in December 2024.
+Submission window for the first contest opens December 1st, 2024.

 Project Structure & Theme